 For Rifleman Moss, read Charlie Hobbs – the character of my new novel We Are Broken.
 Moss, and these four black and white photographs, are the inspiration for Hobbs and his story.

 He and his friend Freddy Lucas have survived the Great War but at a dreadful cost.
 Hobbs has terrible facial injuries while Freddy suffered horrendous burns when his aircraft caught fire.

 Both men are struggling to adapt to life after the war and; but it is when Hobbs turns to sculptor Francis Derwent Wood who creates him a mask, that his friendship with Freddy is broken and sets in motion a train of events that lead to murder and madness.

-We Are Broken will be released in March 2021.
+We Are Broken was released in March 2021.
 I’d love to know what you think of it, so leave a review or subscribe to my website.